This Bills Digest replaces a preliminary Digest published on 30 March 2026 to assist in early consideration of the Bill.

 Schedule 3: Minor and technical amendments

-Part 2 enables a Public Trustee, acting for a client who has a self-managed super fund (SMSF), to approve the appointment of a person as a trustee of the SMSF, or a director of the SMSF’s corporate trustee.
+Part 2 of Schedule 3 amends the Superannuation Industry (Supervision) Act 1993 (SIS Act) to enable a Public Trustee, acting for a client with a self-managed super fund (SMSF), to approve the appointment of a person as a trustee of the SMSF, or as a director of the SMSF’s corporate trustee.
 The amendments also authorise that person to be remunerated for their services.

 What problem does Part 2 address?

-Part 2 addresses a long-standing practical problem that can arise where an SMSF trustee (or director of a corporate trustee) becomes legally incapacitated or dies, but the Public Trustee is unable, or prudentially constrained, from acting or appointing a replacement.
+Part 2 addresses a long-standing practical issue that arises where an SMSF trustee, or a director of a corporate trustee, is deceased, under a legal disability, or has a legal personal representative acting under an enduring power of attorney, and the Public Trustee is unable or prudentially constrained from acting or appointing a replacement (EM, p.
+14).

 SMSFs require trustees or directors with sufficient capacity to manage investments and ensure compliance with superannuation law.
-Where a trustee loses capacity or dies, an SMSF may be unable to operate or remain compliant unless a replacement trustee or director can be validly appointed.
+However, as Pitcher Partners mentions:

 In his journal article ‘Loss of trustee capacity in SMSFs’ (pp. 130-133), Neal Dallas highlights some of the complexities involved in replacing an incapacitated trustee, which are summarised below.